jneen/jneen.net/content/posts/2015-03-01-unf-language.md

 ## Literals, macros, parsing macros

 I strongly dislike macros that can hide in code.
 I get really frustrated when I open a source file and see `(foo ...)` and can't tell whether it's a function or a macro until I read documentation.
-For these reasons, literals and macros in unf, are all sigiled with `/`.
+For these reasons, extensible literals and macros in unf are all sigiled with `/`.
 Here is a basic macro: the list constructor:

 ``` unf
 /list[1 2 3]